pmcybersecurity/pmcybersecurity/README.md

 ## Hi there 👋

-WE are a Cybersecurity initiative Focussing on:
+We are a Cybersecurity initiative Focussing on:
 - Securing The Web <br>
 - Vulnerability Discovery<br>
 - Ethical Hacking <br>